pankozafan/pankozafan/README.md

-currently learning - C++ and Javascript
+🌱 currently learning - C++ and Javascript

-hobbys - scripting, videogames

-how to reach me - ask me for my Email
+📨 How to reach me - ask for my
+Email

-somoene special - Louisa 🤍
+💜 somoene special - Louisa

+⚽ hobbys - scripting, football        and videogames